BloomTech-Labs/CS9-DontSendThatEmail/README.md

 ## Built With
 For this application we implemented the MERN Stack which is a set of Open Source components that together, provide an end-to-end framework for building a dynamic web application.
-This application is completely written in JavaScript.
+This application is completely written in JavaScript.<br>
 ![MERN Stack](2018-08-29-13-10-36.png)
 * [MongoDB](https://www.mongodb.com/what-is-mongodb) - Document database offering scalability, flexibility, querying and indexing
 * [Express.js](https://expressjs.com/) - Web framework